OCA/odoo-community.org/01_about.md

 + [Vauxoo](http://vauxoo.com/)
 + [Akretion](http://www.akretion.com/)

-All of the fouding members are strongly involved in the community and shared the same vision about [Collaborative software development](http://en.wikipedia.org/wiki/Collaborative_software_development_model).
+All of the founding members are strongly involved in the community and shared the same vision about [Collaborative software development](http://en.wikipedia.org/wiki/Collaborative_software_development_model).